 Glosas is an academic and scientific journal (e-ISSN: 2327-7181) specialized in the study and analysis of Spanish in and of the United States, and of all topics related to this field.

-Glosas is currently published twice a year.
-To be considered for publication, contributions (articles about the Spanish language “in and of” the United States, as well as reflections on related issues, bilingualism and /or diglossia in the United States, etc.) submitted for favorable review by a double-blind peer review must meet the following criteria:
+Glosas is published twice a year (in March and September).
+To be considered for publication, contributions (articles about the Spanish language “in and of” the United States, as well as reflections on related issues, bilingualism and /or diglossia in the United States, varieties in the Spanish language, etc.) submitted for favorable review by a double-blind peer review must meet the following criteria:

 - Be written in Spanish